Variational relations of topological pressure for nonautonomous dynamical systems: Introduction

 \begin{theorem} Let $(X,f_{1,\infty})$ be an NDS, $K$ a nonempty subset of $X$ and $\varphi\in C(X,\mathbb{R})$.
-Then \begin{enumerate} \item if $\overline{P}_{\mu}(f_{1,\infty},x,\varphi)\leq s$ for all $x\in K$, then $P^P(f_{1,\infty},K,\varphi)\leq s;$
+Then \begin{enumerate} \item[(1)] if $\overline{P}_{\mu}(f_{1,\infty},x,\varphi)\leq s$ for all $x\in K$, then $P^P(f_{1,\infty},K,\varphi)\leq s$;

-\item if $\overline{P}_{\mu}(f_{1,\infty},x,\varphi)\geq s$ for all $x\in K$ and $\mu(K)>0$, then $P^P(f_{1,\infty},K,\varphi)\geq s$. \end{enumerate} \end{theorem}
+\item[(2)] if $\overline{P}_{\mu}(f_{1,\infty},x,\varphi)\geq s$ for all $x\in K$ and $\mu(K)>0$, then $P^P(f_{1,\infty},K,\varphi)\geq s$. \end{enumerate} \end{theorem}

-We further denote by $\overline{P}_{\mu}(f_{1,\infty},K,\varphi)$ the upper measure-theoretic pressure of $\mu$ with respect to $\varphi$ over $K$, which is the integral of $\overline{P}_{\mu}(f_{1,\infty},K,\varphi)$ over $K$.
-The immediate \Cref{main1} (see also \Cref{main}) provides a variational principle for the packing topological pressure of NDS, which is one of the main results of this paper.
-Furthermore, this theorem extends the results of \cite{ZZ2023} for packing topological entropy of NDS and \cite{ZC2023} for packing entropy of autonomous dynamical systems.
+We denote by $\overline{P}_{\mu}(f_{1,\infty},\varphi)$ the upper measure-theoretic pressure of $\mu$ with respect to $\varphi$ on $X$, which is the integral of $\overline{P}_{\mu}(f_{1,\infty},x,\varphi)$ on $X$.
+The following \Cref{main1} (see also \Cref{main}) provides a variational principle for the packing topological pressure of NDSs, which is one of the main results in this manuscript.
+Moreover, this theorem extends the results of \cite{ZZ2023} for the packing topological entropy of NDSs and \cite{ZC2023} for the packing entropy of autonomous dynamical systems.

 \begin{theorem} Let $(X,f_{1,\infty})$ be an NDS and $\varphi$ a continuous function on $X$.
-If $K$ is a nonempty compact subset of $X$ and $P^P(f_{1,\infty},K,\varphi)\geq \|\varphi\|_{\infty}$, then
+If $K$ is a nonempty compact subset of $X$ and $P^P(f_{1,\infty},K,\varphi)\geq \|\varphi\|_{\infty}:=\sup_{x\in X}|\varphi(x)|$, then

 \end{theorem}